 Last-minute revision advice for the final countdown…

-To help you achieve the grades you want, we spoke to The Student Room’s study help director (and former teacher) Pete Langley, as well as mining the knowledge of students from the TSR forums.
+To help you get the grades you want, we spoke to former teacher Pete Langley, as well as mining the knowledge of students from The Student Room forums.

 1. Condense what you need to know into smaller chunks